intervalplace/aon-sdk/README.md

 ## Concepts

 **Executors** are permissionless participants that discover executable authorization graphs on the network and consume them.
 Anyone can run an executor against any AON node.
-No registration, no node operator permission, and no prior coordination required.
+No registration, no node operator permission, no prior coordination required.

-**Namespace adapters** define how a specific namespace interprets objects: what valid authorization looks like, how to verify proofs, how to execute, and what the executor reward is.
+**Namespace adapters** define how a specific namespace interprets objects — what valid authorization looks like, how to verify proofs, how to execute, and what the executor reward is.
 The SDK ships with two adapters: `aon:csd-usdc` and `aon:evm-spot`.

 **Helpers** are pure functions over `AonObject[]` arrays.
 They cover every query and construction operation that executors need — filtering, enrichment, object building, signature verification.